-- A carwash not seen as a compatible use beside Fish Island due to the significance of Fish Island’s archeological, historical, and diverse cultural heritage
+- A carwash is not compatible with Fish Island due to the significance of Fish Island’s archeological, historical, and diverse cultural heritage.

 - If constructed, the car wash’s stormwater treatment system will destroy trees, wildlife habitat, and unknown artifacts and create a path of destruction through Fish Island and into the Matanzas.